Take the heat off your summer budget

 Place fans strategically

-A well-placed fan can make it feel up to 8 degrees cooler than it really is.
+A well-placed fan can make a room feel cooler than it really is.
 Several well-placed fans can minimize your reliance on AC, allowing you to reserve it for the worst scorchers.
 Since it costs less than a penny an hour to run a fan, you could run two dozen of them throughout your home and still pay less than it takes to run the air conditioner.
-But you won’t need that many if you position them strategically so they move the hot air away from you.
+But you won’t need that many if you position them strategically, so they move the hot air away from you.